If you are a current parent and need to contact a member of staff please go to Myschoolportal

 I have taught at Wisbech Grammar School for over 30 years and currently lead a team comprising Heads of Sport, Physiotherapist, Strength and Conditioning coach and PE staff.

-Previously to this I taught History, was Head of PE and Games and a Head of Sport; this gave me the opportunity to teach sport during the week and take teams every weekend, which I believe provides our pupils with wonderful opportunities to play sport, develop as a sportsperson, meet other pupils, visit different places and develop as a young person.
+Previously to this I taught History, was Head of PE and Games and a Head of Sport; this gave me the opportunity to teach sport during the week and take teams every weekend, which I believe provides our pupils with wonderful opportunities to play sport, meet other pupils, visit different places and develop not only as sportspeople but as a young people.

 I have been fortunate in playing Rugby Union, Rugby League and Hockey at a high level, as well as enjoying playing other sports for various teams whilst at school which is something I am passionate about and I would like to encourage all our pupils to play for the various school teams each term.
 Outside of school I have coached Rugby and Hockey to County and League teams.

-My current role involves me overseeing our Majority and Minority Sports programme, recruiting staff and continuing to develop our programme so that we provide a good sporting experience for all pupils at Wisbech Grammar School.
-Also through our Sports Development programme to help pupils develop and fulfil their potential.
+My current role involves me overseeing our Majority and Minority Sports programme, recruiting staff and continuing to develop so that we provide a good sporting experience for all pupils at Wisbech Grammar School and through our Sports Development programme to help pupils develop and fulfil their potential.

 Dr Stuart Miller